Muqsha

 Muqsha (Arabic: المقشع، al-Muqsha) is a village in Bahrain and is situated west of the capital Manama.
-It is also located in Budaiya Highway, where it is located in the northern part of the highway which separates it from the village of Qadam, south of Muqsha.
-Muqsha also borders the villages of Al-Hilla, Karbabad, Al-Qalaa to the north, Karranah to the west, and Jidhafs to the east.
+It is also located along the northern part of Budaiya Highway, which separates it from the village of Qadam, south of Muqsha.
+Muqsha also borders the villages of Al-Hilla, Karbabad, and Al-Qalaa to the north, Karranah to the west, and Jidhafs to the east.